COMMUNITY-OWNED WIFI NETWORK ON THE ISLAND OF IDJWI

 Over 3,900 people have now benefitted from free access to Pamoja Net.
 Research carried out by Ensemble revealed that 98% of users felt that Pamoja Net had contributed to a positive change in their life from a new-found ability to connect with family and friends to conducting educational research, making job applications, checking weather reports before fishing on Lake Kivu and saving money.

-A focus group of local businesses revealed the significant of internet connectivity to their operations with staff from the coffee cooperative CPNCK questioning, “How did we manage before?” and explaining how Pamoja Net enables professional interaction with buyers, speeds-up communication, enables them to send reports, share video content and recruit buyers.
+A focus group of local businesses revealed the significant of internet connectivity to their operations with staff from the coffee cooperative CPNCK questioning, “How did we manage before?” and explaining how Pamoja Net enables professional interaction with buyers, speeds-up communication, provides the ability to send reports, share video content and recruit buyers.
 For example, CPNCK has been able to secure partnerships with international buyers including Starbucks and Blanchards.

 Local businesses now fund 60% of the monthly operating costs and we have continued to provide paid connection to local businesses during working hours, which then enables free public access to Pamoja Net from 1600hrs and at weekends.